k-b-e-m/Comark/Comark/Notes/Material Notes/Week 10 Material.md

 *Niceness* is a term for how nice a thread is.
 The nicer the more willing it is to wait to let others do their job.
 ![[Mechanism and goal.png]]

+# Processes and Protection
+## Posix API
+Is used by linux and unix, including by Mac OS X. In this approach each process is identified by a process ID number.